Second presidency of Donald Trump: Domestic deployment of military forces

-New Orleans
+In September 2025, Trump announced the deployment of 150 unarmed national guardsmen to Memphis, Tennessee, saying that the city "is deeply troubled".
+Their presence in Memphis started on October 1.

-This case is different because Louisiana governor Jeff Landry has requested the National Guard for large upcoming events: the Bayou Classic college football event November 27–29, New Year Eve and Day celebrations, and Mardi Gras celebrations in February.
-The New Orleans police superintendent said, "We are working together and planning their deployment".
+Louisiana governor Jeff Landry requested the deployment of the National Guard for large upcoming events: the Bayou Classic college football event November 27–29, New Year Eve and Day celebrations, and Mardi Gras celebrations in February.
+The New Orleans police superintendent said, "We are working together and planning their deployment."
 New Orleans had been the site of the January 1, 2025, terrorism attack in which 14 persons lost their lives and at least 57 persons were injured.

 FEMA

 In April, the Federal Emergency Management Agency denied an extension of benefits for areas in Georgia and North Carolina which had been hit by Hurricane Helene in September 2024.

-Tornadoes hit parts the state of Mississippi in mid-March and a major disaster declaration by the federal government took more than two months, even at the request of Republican governor Tate Reeves of Mississippi.
-On May 23, the Trump administration approved disaster aid for areas within 8 states including Mississippi.
-The other 7 states with areas so designated are Nebraska, Iowa, Missouri, Kansas, Arkansas, Oklahoma, and Texas.
+Tornadoes hit parts the state of Mississippi in March and a major disaster declaration by the federal government took more than two months, even at the request of Republican governor Tate Reeves of Mississippi.
+On May 23, the Trump administration approved disaster aid for areas within 8 states including Mississippi, as well as Nebraska, Iowa, Missouri, Kansas, Arkansas, Oklahoma, and Texas.

-Mass firings

-Trump oversaw mass firings of federal workers at various agencies, many of them described as breaking with precedent or federal law and with the intent to replace them with workers more aligned with Trump's agenda.
-On January 24, 2025, less than a week into Trump's second presidency, he fired 17 independent inspectors general at federal agencies, which appeared to violate federal law that requires advance notice of dismissals to both chambers of congress with reasons given 30 days in advance.
-Trump also fired all Democratic but not Republican members of the Privacy and Civil Liberties Oversight Board, which would prevent the board from meeting quorum and functioning.
-Trump also fired members of the Equal Employment Opportunity Commission, National Labor Relations Board and 56 senior officials at USAID for allegedly attempting to thwart his priorities.

-Defense and military

-President Trump fired over 160 members of the National Security Council for not aligning with his agenda.

-On August 22, 2025, the Trump administration fired Lt.
-Gen. Jeffrey Kruse who had been the director of the Defense Intelligence Agency, reportedly because his preliminary assessments regarding the June bombing of nuclear sites in Iran disagreed with President Trump's public address to the nation that the Iran nuclear program had been set back "basically decades."
-Also on August 22, CBS News confirmed that Rear Adm.
-Milton Sands, who had served as commander of Navy Special Warfare, and Vice Adm.
-Nancy Lacore, who had been the chief of the Navy Reserve, both had been fired.
-In addition, CBS News reported that Maj.
-Gen. J. Patrick Work, commanding general of the 82nd Airborne Division, had "recently" been pulled from a future role as deputy commander of U.S. Central Command.

-Announced on October 4, Secretary of Defense Hegseth fired Navy chief of staff Jon Harrison.